Quentin18/newspapers/index.md

 Indeed, we would have hoped to see two distinct groups of people in the plots: the republicans on one side and the democrats on the other.
 This would have been the ideal scenario, which would have shown that we can indeed separate the authors from different parties by assessing the sentiments in their words.
 But clearly, it is not the case: Republicans and Democrats are indistinguishable.
 Let's zoom in the center of the plots, to assess the personality that has a value close to 0 for both components.
 This speaker is well known: it is the current President of the United_States.
 In fact, when looking at the data, the topic-specific sentiment scores that describe Donald Trump are very close to zero.
 How is that possible?
 Donald Trump is known for his drastic thoughts, having either very positive or very negative opinions on each topic, but very rarely neutral ones.
 However, by averaging the sentiment scores over each of his quotations, they cancel each other and we get an average score approaching zero, meaning a neutral point of view.
-This conclusion isn't accurate and show that to assess the global opinion of a personality, one can't simply average the sentiment scores over all of his/her quotes.
+This conclusion isn't accurate and show that to assess the global opinion of a personality, one can't simply average the sentiment scores over all of their quotes.
 Thus, with our method, trying to determine the political bias of the newspapers by analyzing what people say isn't optimal.

 ---